indra-labs/indra/doc/whitepaper.md

-from Lightning Network protocol [BOLT#4](https://github.com/lightning/bolts/blob/master/04-onion-routing.md) which we cannot use by itself as it has no provision for returning an arbitrary package of data, nor the notion of an interacting midpoint in the loop, with the chain going back to the sender.
+from Lightning Network protocol [BOLT#4](https://github.com/lightning/bolts/blob/master/04-onion-routing.md) which we cannot use by itself as it has no provision for returning an arbitrary package of data, nor the notion of an interacting midpoint in the loop, with the path going back to the sender.

 As distinct from this `lightning-onion` protocol, we use ed25519 for signatures and curve25519 for the ECDH key exchange, and encrypt traffic with AES-GCM.
 Rolling over encryption ciphers is done partly via hash chains and can also be periodically triggered in return messages from circuit exit points.